Gary L. Halling

 Co-counsel for the United States in the first successful felony price fixing case under the Sherman Act (real estate commissions).
 Convictions affirmed on appeal, United States v.
 Foley, 598 F.2d 1323 (4th Cir.
 1979) cert. denied, 444 U.S. 1043 (1980).

-Defend DOJ Antitrust Division grand jury criminal price fixing investigations representing European multinational corporation (shipping) and NYSE traded U.S. corporation (road construction) (2007-2008).
+Defend DOJ Antitrust Division grand jury criminal price fixing investigations representing European multinational corporation (shipping), and NYSE traded U.S. corporation (road construction) (2007-2008).

-As co-counsel tried a federal court antitrust case against Exxon in 1992 on behalf of the City of Long Beach as trustee for the State of California.
+As co-counsel tried federal court antitrust case against Exxon in 1992 on behalf of the City of Long Beach as trustee for the State of California.
 Case was part of related litigation involving major oil companies which resulted in settlements to the State of over $300 million.
 Successfully argued Ninth Circuit appeals in these cases, People of the State of California v.
 Chevron, et al., 872 F.2d 1410 (9th Cir.
 1989), cert. denied, 493 U.S. 1076 (1990).

 As lead counsel, tried federal court jury case to dedicate Texaco's California crude oil transportation system to common carrier use and public utility status (E.D.
 Cal., July, 1994).
 Unpublished Ninth Circuit decision, Mission Resources v.
-Texaco Trading and Transportation, (9th Cir.
+Texaco Trading and Transportation (9th Cir.
 1995).

 While at the Antitrust Division of the United States Department of Justice, tried various administrative evidentiary hearings, under the Newspaper Preservation Act (15 U.S.C.
 1803), including involving mergers of newspaper business operations in Cincinnati (1977) and Seattle (1981); and counsel for the United States in Section 7 Clayton Act litigation challenging book publishing acquisition by CBS.
 United States v.
 CBS Inc., 1982-1 Trade Cases (CCH) 64,478 (S.D.N.Y.
 1981).